 Taking up his father’s cause and becoming a steward of the knowledge is a heavy responsibility for Larry, one which is compounded by the fact he has only recently recovered from depression.

 Through their travels they play to many a captivated audience, performing across England, Wales, Prague and France culminating with a show at the famed WOMAD UK.
-Stop by stop, they gather proof that the power of songlines is alive & well, a message they can take home to Arnhem Land.
+Stop by stop, they gather proof that the power of songlines is alive & well, a message that inspires the next generation at home.

 BEHIND THE SCENES